timraasveld/sidedock/README.md

-**NOTE: The current code has been tested in a small variety of setups and you may experience problems.
-Please create an issue detailing your OS and `docker --version` and I'll try my best to fix your problem.
-Or create a PR if you're feeling generous :-)**

 Sidedock lets you easily run a supporting application(= service) in your testsuite by leverage the power of Docker.
 It tries to abstract away as many of Dockers complexities as possible to make it team-friendly.

 You can create a class around the service to query internal state.

+**NOTE: The current code has been tested in a small variety of setups and you may experience problems.
+Please create an issue describing your OS and `docker --version` and I'll try my best to fix your problem.
+Or create a PR if you're feeling generous :-)**

 # Installation
 ```ruby